Fellowships

 Center for Legal & Court Technology Fellows

 The Center for Legal & Court Technology periodically has fellowships available.
 These fellowships are reserved for students, including newly admitted students, especially those with extensive prior experience in an area of great importance to the Center such as technical or marketing skills.
-Center Fellows work an average of ten hours a week and often occupy important positions within the Center.
+Center Fellows work and maximum ten of hours a week and often occupy important positions within the Center.
 CLCT student fellowships may be awarded to any law student, whether in-state or out-of-state.
-Applicants may apply directly to the Center for Legal and Court Technology after applying for admission to the Law School.
+Applicants may apply directly to the Center for Legal & Court Technology after applying for admission to the Law School.

 Research Fellowship